Backreamers are the workhorse of every HDD drilling operation. As

 - DO ask your HDD supplier’s opinion before you begin the job

-- DO stay open-minded.
+- DO stay open-minded about solutions.
 HDD tooling experts are there to help

 Choosing the right backreamer before you begin a job saves time, saves stress and saves money.
-If you have questions about which drilling reamers are right for your job, call your local Melfred Borzall distributor to talk options.
+If you have questions about which types of reamers are right for your job, call your local Melfred Borzall distributor to talk options.
 We can’t get enough of this stuff.